lingl-space/maskrcnn_keypoint_refined/INSTALL.md

 # Or, to install it from a local clone:
 git clone https://github.com/facebookresearch/detectron2.git
-python -m pip install -e detectron2
+python -m pip install -e maskrcnn_keypoint_refined

 # On macOS, you may need to prepend the above commands with a few environment variables:
 CC=clang CXX=clang++ ARCHFLAGS="-arch x86_64" python -m pip install ...